 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision High expectations for all pupils Provision of suitable environment and resources to promote independent learning Good modelling by adults and peers Opportunity for pupils to work independently and collaboratively Self-peer assessment Sensitive tracking by additional adults in class All children are taught strategies for self- help and resilience.
-Metacognitive Strategies are taught to all children to help them plan, monitor, and reflect on their own learning, helping them to decide on what tools (both physical and mental) to use to completing a task.
-Metacognitive practices are used and modelled throughout the school.
-Needs led adult support Visual prompts to encourage independent self- help skills eg, now and next boards, visual timetables.
-Personalised equipment eg tinted overlays, pencil grips, ear defenders, resistance bands etc available to use when needed.
+Strategies are taught to all children to help them plan, monitor, and reflect on their own learning, helping them to decide on what tools (both physical and mental) to use to completing a task.
+(This process is called Metacognition).
+Needs led adult support Visual prompts to encourage independent self- help skills Personalised equipment eg tinted overlays, pencil grips, ear defenders, resistance bands etc available to use when needed.
 Additional adult support is used in a targeted way to help the child identify what help they need and provide strategies to empower them and promote their independence.
 Provision of specialist equipment Necessary adaptations to environment Personalised task boards /timetables Personalised visuals eg timers, timetables, traffic Lights, Now and next boards, working areas etc Individual Care Plan respecting the child's privacy.
 Zones of Regulation and/or Five Point Scale are used to help with self-regulation.